-"People around the world are using a new website to bypass the Kremlin's propaganda machine by sending messages to Russians about the war in Ukraine," the Wall Street Journal reported.
+"People from around the world are using a new website to bypass the Kremlin's propaganda machine by messaging Russians about the war in Ukraine," Wall Street reports journal.

-"The site was developed by a team of Polish developers who had about 20 million mobile phone numbers and nearly 140 million email addresses owned by Russian individuals and companies."
+"THE website was developed by a group of Polish developers who had approximately 20 million mobile phone numbers and nearly 140 million email addresses belonging to Russian individuals and companies.”

 The tool was created by the Squad303 hacking team, and is hosted on the domain 1920.in.
 If you visit the page, you will see a pre-written message in the native SMS application: